-Values - Each RSC articulated many value statements, and a short overview of each appears in this document.
-Several values were common to all three regions, including: safety of firefighters and the public, protection of private property, conservation of air and water quality, restoring healthy and resilient landscapes, and aesthetics.
-The Northeast assessment cited recreation as significant, the Southeast assessment noted industrial forestry infrastructure, and the West noted cultural values such as honoring tribal heritages and land uses, respecting the frontier culture, and stewarding public lands and working forests.
-These, and the other values expressed, provide the basis for developing regional objectives, actions, performance measures, and areas to explore for reducing risk.
+Values - Many value statements were articulated by each RSC, however, this section represents only a short overview.
+Several values were common to all three regions, including: safety of firefighters and the public, protection of private property, air and water quality, and aesthetics.
+The Northeast assessment cited recreation as significant, the Southeast assessment noted industrial infrastructure, and the West noted cultural values such as honoring tribal heritages and land uses, respecting the frontier culture, and stewarding public lands.
+These and the other values expressed provide the basis for developing regional objectives, actions, performance measures, and areas to explore for reducing risk.

-Objectives and Actions - The RSCs adopted the national goals as their own and crafted a suite of initial objectives and actions to support each one.
-All three regions developed information that includes; identification of values, trends, and risks and the delineation of initial actions and objectives.
-This information, as identified in the regional assessments, will be valuable in Phase III of the Cohesive Strategy.
+Objectives, Actions, and Performance Measures - The RSCs adopted the national goals as their own: resilient landscapes, fire-adapted communities, and wildfire response, and crafted a suite of objectives and actions to implement each one.
 Several cross-cutting objectives, so-called because they will affect all three national goals simultaneously, were identified across the regions:

-- (1) Invest in, learn from, and build upon successful partnership and collaborative efforts, including Community Wildfire Protection Plans, or their equivalent. - (2) Develop and conduct effective education and outreach to empower citizen engagement in, and support for, wildland fire management activities. - (3) Proactively use a variety of active vegetation management tools and techniques, including prescribed fire, to achieve local and large landscape objectives. - (4) Support working forests and wildlands, local economies and jobs, and diverse products and markets.
+- Invest in, learn from, and build upon successful partnership and collaboration efforts. - Develop and conduct effective education and outreach to empower citizen engagement in and support for wildland fire management activities. - Proactively use a variety of active vegetation management tools and techniques, including prescribed fire, to achieve local and large landscape objectives. - Support working forests, local economies and jobs, and diverse forest products markets.